kittykatattack/sitar/book.markdown

 *   [iTabla Pro](http://www.itablapro.com): Superb tabla and tanpura software for iOS devices (iPhone and iPad) that's infinitely configurable.
 *   [Cleartune](http://www.bitcount.com): A software tuner for iOS devices that can accurately tune a sitar.
 Set the Temperament to Pythagorean Just and the Temperament Key to C# or D (whichever key your sitar is tuned to).
 Tune the Ga chikari string to about 20 cents less than what the tuner tells you.
 (You can't use a guitar tuner to tune a sitar, except for finding the root note, Sa (C# or D).
 That's because guitar tuners are calibrated to Equal Temperament, which is a compromise tuning system for harmony based music.)
 *   [Practice Pro](http://itunes.apple.com/us/app/practice-pro/id405586401?mt=8): iOS software that lets you  slow down and loop sections of recordings for transcription and learning.
 *   [Peterson Stroboclip Tuner](http://www.petersontuners.com/index.cfm?category=168): The only tuner with a specific setting for sitar.
+Also consider the Stroboclip's big sister the [Strobo Plus HD](http://www.petersontuners.com/products/stroboplus/).
+*   [Wittner "Suzuki Style" violin fine tuners (Model #901)](http://www.wittner-gmbh.de/cgi-bin/db_search_e.pl?rubrik=String%20Adjusters%20for%20Violin&gruppe=String%20Adjusters): Remove all the tuning beads from your sitar and add these "Suzuki Style" fine tuners to all 6 (or 7) of your main playing strings.
+Prepare to enter Sitar Tuning Nirvana!
+They solve all the tuning headaches from having to struggle with friction pegs.
+They can somtimes be difficult to find, but try your luck at Amazon and Ebay.
+(Wittner is the best brand on the market, and won't rust or jam.)

 Commercial recordings [Music]
 -----------------------------